Canadian boutique adviser INFOR expands reach with acquisition

 INFOR provides advisory on M&A, capital raising, restructuring and treasury risk management.

-It is also a shareholder in and sponsor of INFOR Acquisition Corp IACa.TO, one of several special purpose acquisition corporations designed to make acquisitions that have launched in Canada in recent months.
+It is also a shareholder in and sponsor of INFOR Acquisition Corp, one of several special purpose acquisition corporations designed to make acquisitions that have launched in Canada in recent months.
+(Editing by Jeffrey Hodgson and Andrew Hay)